uguinard/espanol/onsale/README.md

     ```bash
     node generate-photo-paths.js
     ```
-3. This will create a `photo_paths.csv` file.
-You can copy the generated paths from this file and paste them into your main `inventory_export.csv` file.
+3. This will automatically update `photo_paths.csv`, and the changes will appear the next time you load the `onsale.html` page in your browser.
+You no longer need to manually copy and paste paths.